A Black-box Adversarial Attack Strategy with Adjustable Sparsity and Generalizability for Deep Image Classifiers: Proposed Method

 \subsubsection{Mutation Switching Strategy:}

 Only exploratory search will result in delayed or no convergence whereas an only exploitative search might push the population towards a local optimum.
 Striking a proper balance between these two extremes is critical for high-dimensional search scenarios.
 The DEceit search mechanism is controlled together by the scale factor $F$ and the chosen mutation strategy.
-For every candidate solution in the population, we switch the value of $F$ between $0.5$ and $2$ in a uniformly randomized way.
-When $F$ attains the larger value, the greater weighting of the difference $(\Delta_{u2}' - \Delta_{u3}')$ helps to the formation of a trial solution which is distant from base solution ($\Delta_{u1}'$ or $\Delta_b'$ depending on the chosen mutation strategy).
-On the other hand, when $F$ attains the value of $0.5$, the trial solution lies close to the current base member ($\Delta_{u1}'$ or $\Delta_{b}'$), leading to exploitation of already identified regions of the search space.
-The choice of $F$ in a uniform random manner can help stagnant solutions out of local minima.
+For every candidate solution in the population, we randomly switch the value of $F$ between only a couple of choices, namely 0.5 and 2 with uniform probability.
+When $F$ attains the higher value of 2, the greater weighting of the difference $(\Delta_{u2}' - \Delta_{u3}')$ helps to the formation of a trial solution that is distant from the base solution ($\Delta_{u1}'$ or $\Delta_b'$ depending on the chosen mutation strategy).
+On the other hand, when $F$ attains the lower value of $0.5$, the trial solution lies close to the current base member ($\Delta_{u1}'$ or $\Delta_{b}'$), leading to exploitation of already identified regions of the search space.
+Thus. these choices of $F$ selected in a uniformly random manner can help stagnant solutions out of local minima.

 While the `DE/rand/1' mutation strategy encourages exploration or exploitation based on the chosen $F$, `DE/best/1' draws the population close to the current best solution.
 DEceit chooses either of the two mutation strategies for every candidate solution, in every generation, based on the success history in the last generation.
 This means that the same mutation strategy as the last generation is retained only if it had resulted in a final offspring superior to the corresponding candidate solution.
 Thus, the scale factor and mutation strategy together decide the trade-off between the exploratory and exploitative searching capability of DEceit.